Some skills are important in all industries.

-Luckily, these are very common transferable skills that you can bring out in your CV through previous professional experience, hobbies and voluntary roles.
+Luckily, these are very common transferable skills that you can bring out in your CV through previous professional work experience, hobbies and voluntary roles.
 Again, specific examples are more impactful than vague, sweeping statements.

 Summarising transferable skills

 In summary, transferable skills are a vital part of your job search ‒ and your CV.
-They enable you to show a recruiter how your skills align with the requirements of the role, even if your experience doesn't directly relate.
+They enable you to show a recruiter or employer how your skills align with the requirements of the role, even if your experience doesn't directly relate.